 Designed to allow people to explore or rediscover the fragrances and olfactory notes used in perfumery, the olfactory trail combines fragrant plants, aromatic plants as well as part of the collection of scented plants grown in the Pays de Grasse.
-A fun approach allows them to smell the different aromas straight from the plants which are organised in olfactory zones, as perfumers do, floral note, woody note, fruity note, spicy note, culinary or herbaceous notes, etc. allowing the visitor to discover part of the world of the perfumer or grower, according to the seasons.
-All along the way, visitors are, therefore, welcome to run their fingers through the fragrant foliage and sniff the flowers at the edge of the path.
+A fun approach allows them to smell the different aromas straight from the plants which are organised in olfactory zones, as perfumers do, allowing the visitor to discover part of the world of the perfumer or grower, according to the seasons.
+All along the way, visitors are, therefore, welcome to run their fingers through the fragrant foliage and sniff the flowers at the edge of the path